CounterpartyXCP/Documentation/Developers/federated_node.md

 ## Component development

 The system allows for easy development and modification of the Counterparty software components.
 To do so, simply update code in the `counterparty-lib`, `counterparty-cli`, `counterblock` and/or `counterwallet` directories as you see fit.
+(Note that by default, the `master` branch is checked out of each component, and you'll probably want to switch to `develop` or some other branch before doing your work.)

 Once done updating the source code, issue the following command(s) to load the new code:
 ```